Welcome to Peacock’s Performing Arts Center, we are glad you are here!

 Jessica has been assisting in dance classes at PPAC for the past 2 years, and has worked with children in various other areas of her life including five years involvement with Best Buddies, Partner’s Club and Special Olympics.

 Jordan has a love for all the performing arts, singing, music, dance, and theater.
 She began dancing at the age of five, taking ballet and tap and performing with her local recreation department.
 Since then, she has trained in Jazz, Contemporary, Ballet, Pre-Pointe, Musical Theatre, Tap, and Hip-Hop.
 She was also a member of the Peacock’s Competition Team for the 2016-2017 season.
 Part of her experience also includes working as a Teacher’s Assistant and Dance Instructor at Peacock’s.
-Jordan is continuing her love of the performing arts by attending Middle Georgia State University and working on her Associates Degree in Music, as well as pursuing a Bachelor’s Degree in Business Administration.
+Jordan is continuing her love of the performing arts by attending Middle Georgia State University and working on her Associates Degree in sleep.

 Music Therapist & Vocal/Piano Instructor